Shaya Gregory Poku

 A certified mediator through the Program on Negotiation at Harvard Law School, she brings to Wheaton twelve years of experience promoting understanding among people with disparate backgrounds and advancing equity in domestic and international contexts.
 Prior to Wheaton, Shaya directed the Social Justice Resource Center at Northeastern University.
 There, she gained a distinguished record of pioneering cross-departmental efforts to bolster students’ critical thinking and self-knowledge.
 Poku has also worked in the non-profit sector.
 This included work with an international non-profit organization to develop programs across Sub-Saharan Africa and in the U.S. to advance the rights of historically marginalized and underserved groups.

 Shaya holds a Master of Arts Degree in Intercultural Relations with a concentration in Intercultural Conflict Management from Lesley University and a Bachelor of Arts Degree in International Relations from Agnes Scott College.
-She is a 2018 candidate for a Master of Science in Security and Resilience Studies at Northeastern University.
+She also holds a Master of Science in Security and Resilience Studies from Northeastern University.

 To reach Shaya, call 508-286-3375 or email email@example.com.
 She hopes to hear from you!